Reliquary of Pétermonostora: Artistic and historical significance

 Map of monasteries on the Great Hungarian Plain during the Árpádian period.

 The monastery’s wealth was clearly related to a branch of the Becse-Gergely kindred and seems to confirm their important position in the court of Béla III.
 The plaques show significant similarity to Mosan manuscripts and are also related to such artworks as the Stavelot Portable Altar and other notable Mosan pieces, such as fragments of Mosan phylactery in the British Museum.
 The artist of the Pétermonostora plaques was most likely trained in a Mosan environment and practiced there during the creation of the reliquary.
 The wealth and influence of the owners of the private monastery, the Becse-Gergely kindred, were certainly influential in the commissioning of the reliquary.
 However, the artwork’s arrival at the site is most probably the result of a monastic network connected to the influence of Liège as an intellectual center and perhaps to a monastic network reaching back to the Meuse Valley.

 Current location and restoration

 CT scan of the lower part of the Washing of the Feet plaque, revealing the damaged parts.

 The fragments of the artwork are currently preserved in the Katona József Museum of Kecskemét (enamels and the side cover fragment) and in the visitors’ center near the archaeological site (the angel fragment).
-During the their restoration, the pieces were examined with an industrial CT scan by Continental Automotive Hungary Ltd (now Aumovio), which revealed the compositions under the damaged areas of the Washing of the Feet plaque.
+During their restoration, the pieces were examined with an industrial CT scan by Continental Automotive Hungary Ltd (now Aumovio), which revealed the compositions under the damaged areas of the Washing of the Feet plaque.